-That’s not what happens in the Abusive Kingdome.
+That’s not what happens in the Abusive Kingdom.

 My client was still struggling to understand – at heart level – why that is.

 I said to her: “Abusive men really do not like women.
 In fact, they hate them.
-They hate women in general, and you in particular.”
+They hate women in general, and your partner hates you in particular.”

-Now, they may run after every woman that has a pulse.
+Now, quite a lot of abusive men run after every woman that has a pulse.
 But that still doesn’t mean they like women.
 It simply means that they hunt women.
-They collect ‘scalps’ as it were.
-They still treat women as objects.
+They collect ‘scalps’, as it were.
+They treat women as objects.